botimize/messenger-python-bot/README.md

 ## Set up the dependency

-Create a requirements.txt with following lines in the requirements.txt
+Create a requirements.txt and copy this into it.
 ```
 apiai==1.2.3
 appdirs==1.4.3